 Hello, you have come here looking for the meaning of the word manti.
 In DICTIOUS you will not only get to know all the dictionary meanings for the word manti, but we will also tell you about its etymology, its characteristics and you will know how to say manti in singular and plural.
 Everything you need to know about the word manti you have here.
 The definition of the word manti will help you to be more precise and correct when speaking or writing your texts.
 Knowing the definition ofmanti, as well as those of other words, enriches your vocabulary and provides you with more and better linguistic resources.

-The immediate source is Turkishmantı or Ottoman Turkishمانطی.
-Before that the origin is obscure.
-The word was widespread in central Asia by the 13th century.
-The origin may also be Middle Chinese 饅頭(muɑn dəu), which would make it a doublet of mandu, manju, andmantou.
+The immediate source is Turkishmantı or Ottoman Turkishمانطی(mantı).
+Before that, the origin is obscure.
+The word was widespread in Central Asia by the 13th century.
+Possibly from Middle Chinese 饅頭(muɑn dəu), which would make it a doublet of mandu, manju, andmantou.

 1998 November 13, Ted Shen, “Restaurant Tours: Metin Kurtulus serves Turkey”, in Chicago Reader: